VladislavArutiunian/cli-games/README.md

 After that clone repo to your local repository
 `git clone https://github.com/VladislavArutiunian/php-project-45.git`

-Then go to this directory and install composer via `composer install` or `php composer.phar install`
+Then go to local directory and install composer via `composer install` or `php composer.phar install`

 That's all!
 Now project can be executed by